Chan Buddhism: First six patriarchs (c. 500 - early 8th century)

 Traditionally the origin of Chan in China is credited to Bodhidharma, an Iranian-language speaking Central Asian monk or an Indian monk.
-The story of his life, and of the Six Patriarchs, was constructed during the Tang dynasty to lend credibility to the growing Chan-school.
+The story of his life, and of the Six Patriarchs, was constructed during the Tang to lend credibility to the growing school.
 Only scarce historical information is available about him, but his hagiography developed when the Chan tradition grew stronger and gained prominence in the early 8th century.
-By this time a lineage of the six ancestral founders of Chan in China was developed.
+By this time, a lineage of the six ancestral founders of Chan had developed.

-The actual origins of Chan may lie in ascetic practitioners of Buddhism, who found refuge in forests and mountains.
-Huike, "a dhuta (extreme ascetic) who schooled others" and used the Srimala Sutra, one of the Tathāgatagarbha sūtras, figures in the stories about Bodhidharma.
+The actual origins of Chan may lie in Buddhist ascetics who lived in forests and mountains.
+Huike, "a dhuta (extreme ascetic) who schooled others" and used the Śrīmālādevī Siṃhanāda Sūtra, one of the Tathāgatagarbha sūtras, figures in the stories about Bodhidharma.
 Huike is regarded as the second Chan patriarch, appointed by Bodhidharma to succeed him.
 One of Huike's students, Sengcan, to whom is ascribed the Xinxin Ming, is regarded as the third patriarch.

 By the late 8th century, under the influence of Huineng's student Shenhui, the traditional list of patriarchs of the Chan lineage had been established: